Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter18.md

 <div id= "Split Payment"></div>
 ## Split Payment
-> **Note** We want to explain the Split Payment function in the easiest way.
+> **Note:**  We want to explain the Split Payment function in the easiest way.
 As we wrote above you can find other methods on this page => [How to work with Table Functions](/docs/Chapter8.md).

 ▶️ Reopen the table the following way
 1. At the left of your inzzii POS app you see a Numpad button, tap **Numpad Button**.